GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/courses/blockchain-technology-f2021/index.md

 [Syllabus](./syllabus.pdf)

-Lecture slides and assigned reading (assignments, class recordings, etc., can be found on HuskyCT).
+Lecture slides and assigned reading (assignments, announcements, etc., can be found on HuskyCT).

 | Week&emsp;&emsp;| Material           |
 |----------|--------------------|